mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 * [`react-native-mmkv-storage`](https://github.com/ammarahm-ed/react-native-mmkv-storage) — stores metadata and references to encrypted VCs.
 * [`react-native-fs`](https://www.npmjs.com/package/react-native-fs) — stores each encrypted VC as a separate file.

-Key material is held in the hardware‑backed keystore (see [Secure Keystore](../integration-guide/secure-keystore.md)).
+Key material is held in the hardware-backed keystore (see [Secure Keystore](../integration-guide/secure-keystore.md)).

 #### `auth.ts`

-Sets up and enforces app‑level authentication.
+Sets up and enforces app-level authentication.
 On first launch — after language selection and the intro sliders — the user chooses an unlock method (passcode or biometric).
 Reaching the Home screen marks the app **authorized**; logging out from Settings marks it **unauthorized**.

 #### `settings.ts`

-Backs the Settings screen and its interactions: language switching, toggling biometric unlock, changing the credential‑registry / eSignet host, viewing received cards, etc.
+Backs the Settings screen and its interactions: language switching, toggling biometric unlock, changing the credential-registry / eSignet host, viewing received cards, etc.

 #### `activityLog.ts`